kripasekar187-bit/BreastCancerTumorPrediction/README.md

 Breast Cancer Tumor Prediction 🎗️

 This project utilizes Machine Learning to classify breast cancer tumors as either Malignant (cancerous) or Benign (non-cancerous).
 By analyzing various features of cell nuclei, the model provides a highly accurate diagnostic tool to assist medical professionals.

 📊 Project Overview

 Early detection is critical in breast cancer treatment.
 This project implements a data-driven approach to automate the classification process using the Wisconsin Breast Cancer (Diagnostic) Dataset.

 🛠️ Tech Stack

-Language: Python
+1.Language: Python

-Data Analysis: Pandas, NumPy
+2.Data Analysis: Pandas, NumPy

-Visualization: Matplotlib, Seaborn
+3.Visualization: Matplotlib, Seaborn

-Machine Learning: Scikit-Learn
+4.Machine Learning: Scikit-Learn

-Environment: Jupyter Notebook / Google Colab
+5.Environment: Jupyter Notebook / Google Colab

 🧬 Dataset Features

-The model analyzes 30 different features extracted from digitized images of fine needle aspirates (FNA) of breast masses, including:
+1.The model analyzes 30 different features extracted from digitized images of fine needle aspirates (FNA) of breast masses, including:

-Radius (mean of distances from center to points on the perimeter)
+2.Radius (mean of distances from center to points on the perimeter)

-Texture (standard deviation of gray-scale values)
+3.Texture (standard deviation of gray-scale values)

-Perimeter
+4.Perimeter

-Area
+5.Area

-Smoothness (local variation in radius lengths)
+6.Smoothness (local variation in radius lengths)

 🚀 Workflow

-Exploratory Data Analysis (EDA): Visualizing data distribution and feature correlations.
+1.Exploratory Data Analysis (EDA): Visualizing data distribution and feature correlations.

-Data Cleaning: Handling missing values and encoding categorical labels (M=1, B=0).
+2.Data Cleaning: Handling missing values and encoding categorical labels (M=1, B=0).

-Feature Scaling: Standardizing data to improve model convergence.
+3.Feature Scaling: Standardizing data to improve model convergence.

-Model Training: Evaluating multiple algorithms including Logistic Regression and Random Forest.
+4.Model Training: Evaluating multiple algorithms including Logistic Regression and Random Forest.

-Evaluation: Measuring performance using Accuracy, Precision, Recall, and the Confusion Matrix.
+5.Evaluation: Measuring performance using Accuracy, Precision, Recall, and the Confusion Matrix.

 💻 How to Use
 Clone the repo: